KeerthiTirumalika1/KeerthiTirumalika1/README.md

 I’m a **Business & Data Analyst** passionate about turning data into **actionable insights, clear visual stories, and data-driven solutions**.
 I work across the analytics lifecycle — from **data collection and cleaning** to **analysis, modeling, and dashboarding** — with a focus on real-world business impact.

-I hold a **Master’s in Business Analytics** from The University of Texas at Dallas, and have hands-on experience with analytics tools and languages that help uncover insights and support strategic decisions.:contentReference[oaicite:1]{index=1}
+I hold a **Master’s in Business Analytics** from The University of Texas at Dallas, and have hands-on experience with analytics tools and languages that help uncover insights and support strategic decisions.

 ---